Interstate 80 in California: Former alignments in Sacramento

 In the Sacramento area, I-80 has been realigned to many routes.
 In 1964, I-80 used the old US 40/US 99E freeway, the current I-80 Bus, while, a year later, I-80 was proposed to be realigned along a new freeway that would run south of the former I-80/I-880 northeast of Sacramento, run to south of the American River, and rejoin I-80.
 This was necessary because the 1964 I-80 failed to meet Interstate standards.

-In 1972, I-880 was completed, while a part of the new alignment of I-80 was completed but not open to traffic, where there was a long bridge to nowhere.
+In 1972, I-880 was completed, while a part of the new alignment of I-80 was completed but not open to traffic, where there were a pair of long bridges to nowhere.
 From 1972 to 1980, I-880 began in West Sacramento as a fork from the original I-80, continues northeast over the Sacramento River to its interchange with I-5, continues east through the communities of North Sacramento and Del Paso Heights, and ends at an interchange with the Roseville Freeway (I-80).
 The now-designated Capital City Freeway was then the original I-80 routing, continuing southwest directly into downtown Sacramento.
-I-80 was then rerouted along the Beltline Freeway in 1983, while the Capital City Freeway became I-80 Bus, also I-305 and SR 51.
+I-80 was then rerouted along the Beltline Freeway (the former I-880) in 1983, while the Capital City Freeway became I-80 Bus, also I-305 and SR 51.
 I-880 would have intersected SR 244 and then US 50, but, in 1979, the Sacramento City Council voted to delete the proposed I-80 alignment for rail transit.
-The constructed I-80/SR 51/SR 244 split is now used for three railroad stations.
-In 1980, the new I-80 alignment was deleted from the Interstate System.
+The constructed I-80/SR 51/SR 244 split is now used for three light rail stations.
+In 1980, the new I-80 alignment was deleted from the Interstate System and the long bridges to nowhere are now used for the light rail tracks on the intended eastbound overpass, while the intended westbound overpass served as a two-way vehicular connection between the light rail stations and Winters Street via a hairpin turn, but as of 2025, Jersey barriers were put in place at the end of Winters Street and the Roseville Road station end of the overpass, blocking access.
 SR 244 was then truncated from its proposed alignment to the only freeway section of the abandoned project in 1994, which is about long.
 In 1982–1984, I-880 was reassigned to SR 17 running from Oakland to San Jose, after two to four years of inactivity.